 To enable members to learn more about the fields of Human Services and Social Sciences through the act of volunteerism and community service activities; to support the activities of Human Services and Social Sciences and promote community awareness throughout Guam Community College, the public school system, and other organizations on the island; to create opportunities for members to be able to apply their classroom skills and knowledge of the profession out in the community to gain hands on experience of the different types of services provided on Guam; recruit students into the Human Services Program; and to encourage the GCC community to engage in service opportunities on island.

-To promote the language and culture of Japan through a variety of activities and to provide Japanese cultural programming in order to educate and entertain the campus community.
+To promote the language and the culture of Korea through various activities and events that will educate and entertain the campus and community.

 Medical Assistant Students Organization (MASO)